daviddwlee84/EEGViewer/README.md

 * Save FFT data as CSV

-    This will auto append .csv extension after filename.
+    This will output 1~60Hz fft data and sum of delta, theta, alpha, beta, gamma.

     ```matlab
     viewer.SaveCSV('filename')
     ```

+    Ps.
+It will auto append .csv extension after filename.

 ## Other function used